marjerie/bloomtree-cuda/README.md

 GetNeighbours(int u, bool *bits, int num_vertices)
 IsEdge(int u, int v, bool *bits, int num_vertices, int num_hashes, int num_bits)
 ```
-The InsertEdge function parallelly all the edges present in the graph.
+The InsertEdge function parallelly inserts all the edges present in the graph.
 GetNeighbours is used to obtain the neighbours of a given vertex.
 To check if an edge is present between two nodes, the function IsEdge is used.

 # Run